Am0rphous/Awesome/Anonymity and Privacy/README.md

 - [Darknet-tools](https://cybercoplabs.net/article/darknet-tools)
 - [Firehol's blocklist-ipsets](https://github.com/firehol/blocklist-ipsets) - ipsets dynamically updated with firehol's update-ipsets.sh script.
 - [Google-Chinese-Results-Blocklist](https://github.com/cobaltdisco/Google-Chinese-Results-Blocklist) - 我终于能用谷歌搜中文了……
+- [Invisible Internet Project (I2P)](https://geti2p.net/en/) - fully encrypted private network layer.
+It protects your activity and location.
+Every day people use the network to connect with people without worry of being tracked or their data being collected.
+In some cases people rely on the network when they need to be discrete or are doing sensitive work.
 - [Mmdb-server](https://github.com/adulau/mmdb-server) - mmdb-server is an open source fast API server to lookup IP addresses for their geographic location.
 - [OSI-Model](https://osi-model.com/) - The OSI Model was designed in 1977 and is part of the ISO specifications since 1984.
 Each OSI layer serves a unique task for network communication.
 - [privacy.sexy](https://github.com/undergroundwires/privacy.sexy) - Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆